ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 ## Case description

-This tutorial demonstrates the `tabulated` heat source model in AdditiveFOAM using a measured nLight AFX Index 3 laser profile.
-The profile was exported from PRIMES LaserDiagnosticsSoftware and converted to the AdditiveFOAM tabulated heat-source format with `primesToAdditiveFoam`.
+This tutorial demonstrates a `projectedHeatSource` with a measured `tabulated` planar profile and an `exponential` axial projection.
+The nLight AFX Index 3 profile was exported from PRIMES LaserDiagnosticsSoftware and converted to the AdditiveFOAM tabulated format with `primesToAdditiveFoam`.

 The purpose of this tutorial is to show how measured beam profiles can be used directly in AdditiveFOAM without adding a new analytic heat-source model for